Best Ways To Get Flights To Israel On Points, Miles, And Credit Cards

 Direct Flights Vs. Stopovers To Israel

 Direct flights from the United States to Israel are in the most limited supply and are most limited in availability.
-This is especially true during the most popular seasons for trips to Israel including the main Jewish holidays of Passover and Sukkot as well as the summer months.
-Making a stopover in Europe, even briefly, opens up many more options, availability, and often lowers in a considerable manner the points required for a trip.
+This is especially true during the most popular seasons for trips to Israel, including the main Jewish holidays of Passover and Sukkot and the summer months.
+However, making a stopover in Europe, even briefly, opens up many more options and availability and often lowers the points required for a trip.

 The Starting Point Is That Certain Things Don’t Make Sense

 One of the most confusing things about the world of airline points and miles is that the landscape is disjointed and is often not based on common sense.
-For example, awards redeemed directly from an airline with their point currency might be more expensive than when using that same currency to book a flight with a partner airline.
-There are many reasons for this state of affairs but it is due at least in part because of the notoriously complex and bureaucratic mergers, partnerships, alliances, and perhaps most significantly ever-changing award program rules and mileage redemption charts.
-So, certain things just don’t make much sense.
+For example, awards redeemed directly from an airline with their point currency might be more expensive than using that same currency to book a flight with a partner airline.
+There are many reasons for this state of affairs.
+It is partly due to the notoriously complex and bureaucratic mergers, partnerships, alliances, and perhaps most significantly ever-changing award program rules and mileage redemption charts.
+So, certain things don’t make much sense.
 This basic starting point will help you to avoid a considerable amount of needless frustration.
-Instead of trying to understand something that indeed does not make sense, it is best to accept that that the world of airfare in general, and mileage programs in specific is one often lacking in what would seem intuitive.
+Instead of trying to understand something that indeed does not make sense, it is best to accept that the world of airfare in general and mileage programs in specific is often lacking in what would seem intuitive.

 Getting To Know The Mileage Programs & Corresponding Credit Cards

 In the world of miles and points, there are two core varieties of currencies.
 There are bank-based currencies and program-based currencies.
 Bank-based currencies include Chase’s Ultimate Rewards and American Express Membership Rewards.
-These are generally the most valuable because they are widely transferable to a variety of mileage and points-based programs among other uses such as shopping portals.
-In contrast, program-based currencies such as Marriott Rewards, American Advantage, United Mileage Plus, etc. are native t specific programs and while they often have transfer partners, they are more limited and also transfer at a significantly worse ratio than Ultimate Rewards or Membership Rewards.
-The grandfather of all points in our opinion is Chase’s Ultimate Rewards as they are the most valuable because of their flexibility and multitude of use cases.
+These are generally the most valuable because they are widely transferable to various mileage and points-based programs, among other uses such as shopping portals.
+In contrast, program-based currencies such as Marriott Rewards, American Advantage, United Mileage Plus, etc., are native t specific programs.
+While they often have transfer partners, they are more limited and transfer at a significantly worse rate than Ultimate Rewards or Membership Rewards.
+The grandfather of all points, in our opinion, is Chase’s Ultimate Rewards, as they are the most valuable because of their flexibility and multitude of use cases.

 Understanding Taxes & Fuel Surcharges

 When booking flights with miles and points, there will almost always be some of the actual dollar fees in addition to the actual point and miles redeemed.
-In the best-case scenario, this will be minimal such as approximately $5 as you will see in the case of United.
+In the best-case scenario, this will be minimal such as approximately $5, as you will see in the case of United.
 For other bookings, surcharges can amount to more than $1,000 and make the redemption in such scenarios nonsensical.
-The fees can sometimes be confusing though because much of the reason behind the fees depend on the carrier’s home base government and the fees they mandate (London is notorious in this regard).
-Therefore, the same route booked on the same mileage program can have substantially different out of pocket costs depending on the airlines chosen.
+The fees can sometimes be confusing, though, because much of the fees depend on the carrier’s home base government and the fees they mandate (London is notorious in this regard).
+Therefore, the same route booked on the same mileage program can have substantially different out-of-pocket costs depending on the airlines chosen.
 For this reason, it is necessary to get a lay of the land to see which carriers are charging such fees and compare to come up with the best option.